wexlfu/The_Paradise_Trap/story.md

 	* Captain Esoas will be a recurring villain, eventually dragon to the big bad
 	* Balur is a ladies' man, he woos the mermaid who rescues him
 	* Balur obtains the signet ring of Aldril, being sent on the *Covenant* to Glamdrol for the lieutenant force of Aldril.

+* Elensefar under blockade, Carewell arrives unknowingly and Elensefar can mount a counterattack from land while Carewell arrives by sea.
+(S:1)
+	* Introduce naval combat.
+	* John plays the hero, Martin is the straight man
+	* Introduce Segreth's forces, Lord Bors talks after victory
+	* A battle of attrition - kill enemy leaders (M:1) OR kill X enemy units

+* Same map as before, but now Baylwa's fleet is coming in from the south.
+(S:1)
+	* Must defend the Miss Fortune until she is ready to sail, then flee.
+	* Establishes Martin's calm, cool, collected demeanor.
+	* John gives slightest hint that maybe this is too much.
+	* Generally down about not being able to cash out.
+	* Lord Bors holds the line.

+* Island battle.
+(S:1)
+	* Hold them off and weigh anchor in a safe place until the storm Martin spotted blows the enemy away.
+	* Must defend the only sheltered spot on the cove.
+	* Balur joins the crew half-starved, but having found some Undead Pirate Gold (undead pirates included).

+* New masts for the Miss Fortune.
+(S:1)
+	* Balur's debonair manner
+	* Players vs monsters (woses, trolls)

+* Camping in the dark, defending against the monsters, generally cozy semi-cutscene to get Balur trained up.
+(S:1)
+	* Plan to use the Aldril seal to dock in Blackwater.

+* Blackwater city.
+Urban fighting, stealth, hitting enough shops to restock.
+Escaping to the ship.
+Politics heavy.
+(S:1)

+* Sailing to Paradise.
+Raiding merchant ships defended by Masuen.
+Drive off enemy and capture merchant ships.
+(S:1)
+	* (M:1) for raiding enemy flagship before it escapes.